jhamarfrost/SuperCMDs/README.md

 ===============

 PM uyjulian on ROBLOX for more details.
 You need to pay in bitcoins.
-The more you pay, the faster you get your custom version.
+The more you pay, the faster you get your custom version!

 Footer
 ======